Adios, Three Amigos: Obama heads to last summit with Canada, Mexico

 All three are part of the Trans-Pacific Partnership, the 12-nation trade deal that Obama had cast as an update of the North American Free Trade Agreement.
 He wants to finalize the TPP as part of his economic legacy in Asia.

-The TPP has become a target of both the left and the right in the U.S. election, and Congress has so far been unenthusiastic about ratifying the deal.
+The TPP has become a target of both the left and the right in the U.S. election, and Congress has been unenthusiastic about ratifying it thus far.

 The United States is the top export market for both Canada and Mexico.
-In 2015, U.S. trade with Canada and Mexico totaled $663 billion and $584 billion, respectively.
+In 2015, U.S. trade with Canada totaled $663 billion and Mexico $584 billion.

-But in Canada, only one in four people say the 22-year-old North American Free Trade Agreement (NAFTA) is good for the country, a poll released on Monday showed.
+But even in Canada, only one in four people say the 22-year-old NAFTA deal is good for the country, a poll released on Monday found.

 The long-running Canada-U.S. battle over softwood lumber seems more likely than not to resume as early as October.